 - Longer periods of training.

-- Including Training modules on laws protecting interest on women.
+- Including training modules on laws protecting the interests of women.